 Great.
 What a great idea.
 With Bella on the res, and Old Man Wolf at the house, I would have to lay low somewhere else for a while.
-I decided to go back to the Cullen house.
+I decided to go back to the Cullen house for a while.
 Everyone expected it to be empty, so the surrounding area was deserted.
 I crept into the living room and lay face-up on the floor, eyes closed, spread-eagle.
 It just seemed like an appropriate position for my present mood.

 "You've got a problem," a tinkling, feminine voice said from upstairs.

 I opened my eyes and looked up.
 "Hello, Alice.
 What are you doing here?"

 "Just over to see how big brother is doing."
 She descended the stairs slowly and gracefully, almost regally.

 "Yeah?
 Well, 'big brother' isn't doing very well in the surveillance department."